-Safeguard have been providing Affinity Sutton a rapid response service for Affinity Sutton for their properties situated in the South East, for over a year now.
-We work with the tenants and also the Housing Officers to make sure that our works are carried out smoothly and efficiently; this also helps us to build strong relationships with both parties.
+Safeguard have been providing Affinity Sutton with a rapid response service for their properties situated in the South East for over a year now.
+We work with the tenants and also the Housing Officers to make sure that our works are carried out smoothly and efficiently – this also helps us to build strong relationships with both parties.

-The call came across to our office that the tenants on the top floor of an Affinity Sutton building were hearing noises above their heads in the ceiling.
+A call came into our office explaining that the tenants on the top floor of an Affinity Sutton building were hearing noises above their heads in the ceiling.
 They had also complained that unusually large numbers of flies were appearing in their flats, which was very distressing.
-Safeguard immediately instructed our senior surveyor Tim Sheehan, along with our trusted technician Jason Wickens to attend site, to investigate the situation.
+Safeguard immediately instructed our Senior Surveyor Tim Sheehan, along with our trusted Technician Jason Wickens to attend site and investigate the situation.
 The large loft was divided in two, separated by a tank room that could only be reached by ladder from the narrow hallway.

 The contamination was incredible, as the photographs show and something had to be done quickly.
 A report was sent to Affinity, who immediately authorised the clearance of all the contamination, including the insulation.